jeff-hykin/tamu_csce_635_labs/readme.md

 # Due when?

-Note: lots of these are in person.
-E.g. "Fri" means "Fri when I leave EABC" not "Fri at 11:59pm"
+Note: "due Fri" means "Fri when I leave EABC" not "Fri at 11:59pm"

 - lab 1:
     - week 1: Fri Feb 9